Leptonic $CP$ Violation and Leptogenesis in Minimal Supersymmetric SU(4)$_c \times$SU(2)$_L \times$SU(2)$_R$

 The superpotential relevant for the fermion mass matrices is given by \bea W = Y_{1}^{ij} F_i {\bar F}_j H_{1,2,2} + Y_{15}^{ij} F_i {\bar F}_j H_{15,2,2} + Y_R^{ij} {\bar F}_i {\bar F}_j H_{10,1,3}, \eea where $F_i: ({\bf 4}, {\bf 2}, {\bf 1})$ and ${\bar F}_i: (\overline{\bf 4}, {\bf 1}, {\bf 2})$ denote the matter multiplets in $i$-th generation ($i=1,2,3$).
 Assuming appropriate VEVs for the Higgs multiplets, we can parameterize the fermion mass matrices as the follows: \bea M_u &=& c_1 M_{1,2,2} + c_{15} M_{15,2,2} \; , \nonumber \\ M_d &=& M_{1,2,2} + M_{15,2,2} \; , \nonumber \\ M_D &=& c_1 M_{1,2,2} -3 c_{15} M_{15,2,2} \; , \nonumber \\ M_e &=& M_{1,2,2} -3 M_{15,2,2} \; , \nonumber \\ M_R &=& M_{10,1,3} . \eea Here $M_u, M_d,$ are the mass matrices for up-type and down-type quarks, $M_D$ is the neutrino Dirac mass matrix, $M_e$ is the charged lepton mass matrix, and $M_R$ is right-handed Majorana neutrino mass matrix.
 They are given in terms of the three fundamental matrices $M_{1,2,2}$, $M_{15,2,2}$ and $M_{10,1,3}$ and the complex coefficients $c_1$ and $c_{15}$.
 Note that the relations between fermion mass matrices are exactly the same as those in the minimal SO(10) model, except for $M_R$.
 In the 4-2-2 model, $M_R$ is independent of the other mass matrices, while it is proportional to $M_{15,2,2}$ in the minimal SO(10) model.

-Assuming left-right symmetry\footnote{ The left-right symmetry requires us to add $Y_R^{ij} F_i F_j H_{10,3,1}$ to Eq.~(\ref{Yukawa1}) with a Higgs multiplet $H_{10,3,1}: (\bar{\bf 10},{\bf 3},{\bf 1})$.
+As is well-known, the MSSM gauge couplings successfully unify at $M_{GUT} \simeq 2 \times 10^{16}$ GeV.
+In the minimal SO(10) model, $M_{GUT}$ is the scale at which the SO(10) gauge symmetry is broken down to the MSSM gauge symmetry.
+Since the 4-2-2 model with left-right symmetry\footnote{ The left-right symmetry requires us to add $Y_R^{ij} F_i F_j H_{10,3,1}$ to Eq.~(\ref{Yukawa1}) with a Higgs multiplet $H_{10,3,1}: (\overline{\bf 10},{\bf 3},{\bf 1})$.
 This term corresponds to type II seesaw \cite{SeesawII} once $H_{10,3,1}$ develops a non-zero VEV.
-Since a more complicated Higgs sector seems necessary to induce such a VEV, we do not consider type II seesaw in this paper. }, the MSSM gauge couplings unify as usual at $M_{GUT}$, which we identify with the breaking scale of 4-2-2 down to the MSSM gauge group.
+Since a more complicated Higgs sector seems necessary to induce such a VEV, we do not consider type II seesaw in this paper. } can be embedded in the SO(10) model, we simplify identify $M_{GUT}$ with the breaking scale of 4-2-2 down to the MSSM gauge group, assuming the left-right symmetry.
 Therefore, the procedure for fitting the charged fermion mass matrices is the same as in the minimal SO(10) model.
-On the other hand, $M_R$ being independent of the other mass matrices provides us with the freedom to fit the neutrino oscillation data.
+On the other hand, it is important to note that $M_R$ being independent of the other mass matrices provides us with the freedom to fit the neutrino oscillation data.

 Let us count here the number of free parameters used to fit the charged fermion mass matrices.
 Because of left-right symmetry, $M_{1,2,2}$ and $M_{15,2,2}$ are $3\times3$ complex symmetric matrices.
 Without loss of generality, we take a basis where $M_{1,2,2}$ is real and diagonal, so that the number of free parameters in $M_{1,2,2}$ and $M_{15,2,2}$ is $3+12=15$.
 The two complex parameters $c_1$ and $c_{15}$ introduce an additional 4 degrees of freedom, and therefore in total we have 19 free parameters.
 The degrees of freedom of charged fermion mass matrices are decomposed into $3+6=9$ for the lepton and quark mass eigenvalues, and another $9$ for a unitary matrix for the quark mixings which consists of 4 parameters in the CKM matrix and 5 diagonal CP-phases.
 Since the 5 CP-phases are not observable in the SM, we drop these degrees of freedom.
 Thus, we have 14 free parameters to fit 13 observables \cite{MatsudaEtal}.
 In the minimal SO(10) model, this single free parameter is adjusted to fit the neutrino oscillation data (see \cite{Fukuyama-Okada} for details).